eclipse-openj9/openj9-docs/docs/djdknativedigest.md

 <!--OpenSSL support is enabled by default for the Digest algorithm.
 If you want to turn off this algorithm only, set this option to `false`.-->

- To turn off all the algorithms, see the [-Djdk.nativeCrypto](djdknativecrypto.md) system property command line option.
+ To turn off all the algorithms, see the [-Djdk.nativeCrypto](djdknativecrypto.md) system property command-line option.

+ :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** The MD5 digest algorithm is not supported for OpenSSL on AIX&reg;.
+The Java implementation is always used for the MD5 digest algorithm on AIX.